 This revolution has also been defined by its technological impact on manufacturing and industrial processes.
 Advanced technologies, such as machine-to-machine communication and the Internet of Things increase automation in factories, improve communication, and allow for the production of smart machines capable of self-diagnosis (Moore, 2019).
 Schwab (2017) further states that the Fourth Industrial Revolution is where advances in technology have made it possible for the virtual and physical aspects of manufacturing to work together more smoothly.

 The Fourth Industrial Revolution has been studied extensively as early as 2016.
 The World Economic Forum Annual Meeting in 2016, for instance, had the theme “Mastering the Fourth Industrial Revolution” (Marr, 2016).
 The Fourth Industrial Revolution has also been associated with “Industrie 4.0,” a national project initiated by the German government in 2011.
 The project refers to the intelligent integration of machines and processes using information and communication technology (What is Industrie 4.0, n.d.).
 This strategy aims to ensure that Germany’s industrial sector is fit for future manufacturing (Klitou et al, 2017).

-The advanced technologies and impact of the Fourth Industrial Revolution can be better understood with an overview of the revolutions that preceded it.
+The advanced technologies and key impacts of the 4th Industrial Revolution can be better understood with an overview of the revolutions that preceded it.